th3incredibl3hulk/rackspace-how-to/content/rackspace-migration-manager/best-practices-for-migration.md

 4. Consider many different criteria when deciding on the migration strategy for a particular application -- business objectives, the roadmap, risk, costs, and so on.
 You will either make a decision to move the application as-is or modify it in some fashion.
 Try to use best practices for resiliency and cost savings, and abstract the underlying infrastructure when you can.
 Some common options are auto-scaling, load-balancing, multi-AZ scenarios, and right-sizing EC2 instances.

 5. Find patterns and create blueprints for them.
 Migration patterns will emerge based on the strategy chosen.
 Creating re-usable blueprints for those patterns.
 Share them with the migration teams.

 6. Test your applications.
 Each application component should go through predetermined, well-documented tests.
-Osign-off from the business owners will be a lot smoother if you ask the application owners to provide you with the test plans early on in the project.
+Sign-off from the business owners will be a lot smoother if you ask the application owners to provide you with the test plans early on in the project.
 A template that is used by all application owners would be best.
 Update the template with their specific testing requirements.

 7. Be sure that there is great communication with all the teams involved.
    Document all migration decisions and make sure everyone agrees with them.